How to Prevent Rust On Car & How To Remove It

 Prevention of Rust is Possible

 You can actually prevent your car’s decay.
 Are you ready to learn how?
 Wash your car.
 It is literally that simple.
-If you properly wash, polish and wax our car you can easily prevent vehicle decay.
-Getting rid of potentially corrosive debris, grime, salts, and dirties essential.
-Now when it comes to lesser known means to prevent rust, you should also be sure to double check and clean out drain holes along the bottoms of doors and rocker panels.
+If you properly wash, polish, and wax our car you can easily prevent vehicle decay.
+Getting rid of potentially corrosive debris, grime, salts, and dirties is essential.
+Now when it comes to lesser-known means to prevent rust, you should also be sure to double-check and clean out drain holes along the bottoms of doors and rocker panels.
 These are the places where rain and melted snow (water, duh) flow out.
 That’s why having a good pipe leaner can help clean and keep those smaller crevices nice and dry.

 When You Have Surface Rust

 Surface rust is mostly formed when your car’s paint breaks down over time.
-This can be due to mechanical damage (those scrapes, scratches and dents) of simply too much exposure to the sun’s UV rays over time.
-Believe it or not it is actually incredibly easy to be rid of surface rust however it may take time and money.
+This can be due to mechanical damage (those scrapes, scratches, and dents) or simply too much exposure to the sun’s UV rays over time.
+Believe it or not, it is actually incredibly easy to be rid of surface rust, however, it may take time and money.
 The trick is essentially to do the same thing you do when you want to paint or repaint your car.
-Use some sort of abrasive wheel tool or high grade sandpaper to remove the paint and the corrosion itself until you get to the clean and bright metal.
+Use some sort of abrasive wheel tool or high-grade sandpaper to remove the paint and the corrosion itself until you get to the clean and bright metal.
 Then apply your primer and get to painting (see this article on how to paint a car).

 Differences between Scales or “Bubble Rust”